With regard to collective investment schemes, under the Financial Institutions Act

 and the corresponding documents for foreign collective capital investment schemes

 The authorisation and approval requirements must be complied with at all times.
 Fund management companies and managers of collective assets must notify FINMA of any change to the basis on which authorisation or approval was originally granted.
 If the changes are of material significance, a licence must be obtained from FINMA before operations can be resumed (Art.
 8 FinIA in conjunction with Art.
 10 FinIO).

 Any change in the underlying circumstances of the institutions and products under the Collective Investment Schemes Act must be authorised by FINMA before operations can be resumed (Art.
 16 CISA).

 Institutions and collective investment schemes seeking such permission must specify the types of change involved, describe the changes and the reasons for them and submit the relevant documents.

-Applications must be submitted in an official language of the Swiss Confederation and signed by the applicant.
 FINMA will process the application once it has been submitted correctly and in full.
-However, the applicant may need to provide additional information at a later date, and FINMA may require further information and documentation.
+However, the applicant can provide additional information at a later date, and FINMA may require further information and documentation.